-Dillingham city council election set for Oct.
+Dillingham City Council election set for Oct.
 1

 Residents will vote on two city council seats and one school board seat.
 Incumbent Chris Napoli is running for city council seat A unopposed.
 Dillingham High School instructor Kaleb Westfall and science teacher Bill Rodowalt are vying for seat B.

-Chris Napoli is running for re-election unopposed for seat A. He currently serves on the council and works for the Bristol Bay Economic Development Corporation.
+Chris Napoli is running unopposed for re-election to seat A. He currently serves on the council and works for the Bristol Bay Economic Development Corporation.
 Dillingham High School instructor Kaleb Westfall and science teacher Bill Rodowalt are both running for seat B.

 All three candidates are concerned about the city’s infrastructure.
 Dillingham’s roads, water and sewage, lagoon aeration and waterfront projects will all kick off next spring.
 The city budget and revenue streams are also a priority for the three candidates.

-Napoli has served back-to-back one- year terms with the city.
-He wants to tackle issues with the current debt, and explore ways to improve the city.
+Napoli has served back-to-back one-year terms on the city council.
+He wants to tackle issues with the current debt, and explore ways to improve the community.

 “We need to aggressively pursue the waterfront project once the draft is done by McDowell Group," he said.
 "The harbor needs new floats estimated at $5.2 million.
 You’re not gonna pull that out of the general fund.
 So we’ll need to seek out grants and get some legislative help at the federal level.”